-To mount a Wrist Camera and a Robotiq Adaptive Gripper on a Universal Robots machine, follow these instructions, and refer to the figure below:
+To mount a Wrist Cameraand a Robotiq Adaptive Gripper on a Universal Robots machine, follow these instructions, and refer to the figure below:

-- 1. Place the Wrist Camera on the robot arm.
-Align the Wrist Camera dowel pin with tool flange. - 2.
-Mount the Wrist Camera on tool flange using the provided screws and lockwashers. - 3.
-Mount the gripper on the Wrist Camera using the provided screws and lockwashers. - 4.
-Attach cable along the robot arm.
+- 1. Place the Wrist Camera(RWC-CAM-001) on the robot arm.
+Align the Wrist Cameradowel pin with tool flange. - 2.
+Mount Wrist Camera on tool flange using the provided screws and lockwashers. - 3.
+Mount gripper on the Wrist Camera using the provided screws and lockwashers. - 4.
+Attach cable a long robot arm.